 If your business is selling t-shirts online, you will have to ship apparel to your customers, and you have probably been looking for the best way to do so.
 You want speedy and affordable service, and USPS offers that for packages in the continental US.
-So, how do you ship t-shirts with USPS in 2022?
+So, here is how to ship t-shirts with USPS in 2023.

-To ship t-shirts with USPS in 2023, use their First-Class Package service retail rates for packages under 13 ounces, which will cost $3.37 to $6.28 depending on the zone.
+To ship t-shirts with USPS in 2023, use their First-Class Package service retail rates for packages under 13 ounces, which will cost $3.59 to $6.28 depending on the zone.
+To get the cheapest shipping for your shirts, keep the weight to the bare minimum by using poly mailers.
 For parcels over this weight, we recommend using Priority Mail Flat Rate envelopes at the cost of $7.75 or boxes at $8.25.

 With shipping times of two to three days for first-class mail and only two days for priority mail, USPS offers a speedy service.
 What’s more, it’s considerably cheaper than that offered by competitors such as UPS and FedEx due to how packaging is calculated.
 Let’s find out how to get the most out of their services.